arashwan/matrixnet/README.md

 - Copy the training/validation/testing images to the corresponding directories according to the annotation files

 ## Training and Evaluation
-To train and evaluate a network, you will need to create a configuration file, which defines the hyperparameters, and a model file, which defines the network architecture.
+To train and evaluate a network, one will need to create a configuration file, which defines the hyperparameters, and a model file, which defines the network architecture.
 The configuration file should be in JSON format and placed in `config/`.
-Each configuration file should have a corresponding model file in `models/` (specified ny `snapshot_name` in the config file). i.e.
+Each configuration file should have a corresponding model file in `models/` (specified by `snapshot_name` in the config file). i.e.

 To train a model:
 ```